kleftog/sidecar-ae/README.md

 - Real-world applications (e.g., Apache HTTPD, BIND, Lighttpd, Chromium): 10 iterations
 - This adjustment allows for a more feasible evaluation process while still providing reliable results.

+## Session Management

+We recommend using [tmux](https://github.com/tmux/tmux/wiki) when running the experiments.
+This will save your session and allow the experiments to continue running without needing to stay connected through SSH.
+Given the length of the experiments, using `tmux` is crucial as it enables you to detach and reattach to your session at any time, ensuring that the process is not interrupted.

 ## Installation

 - Detailed instructions can be found in the [README.md of our GitHub repository](https://github.com/stevens-s3lab/sidecar).